-3. Overloaded at Work
+3. Work Overload

-Another type of work-related stressor is having too much work with little to no help to get it all done within an unrealistic set deadline.
+Another type of work-related stressor is having too much work, with little to no help to get it all done, within an unrealistic set deadline.
 There is always a typical workload at every job, and finding a happy balance between having just enough work and too much can sometimes be challenging.

 When it comes to figuring out if you are overloaded at work, there are several questions that you can ask yourself.
 Do you find yourself skipping lunch breaks or staying late to complete tasks on time?
-Are you diligently working with still no end in sight?
+Are you diligently working with no end in sight?

 There is a huge difference between being overloaded with work and not being motivated to get your work done, and a good employer will know the difference.
 If you feel as if you are overloaded with work, you should bring it up to your manager, who can work with you on a solution.

 There are several ways to go about fixing this problem, but sometimes the easiest is that the company needs to staff more employees.
 Splitting up the work between a few people seems like the right thing to do at first, but as a company grows, so does the workload.

 If this sounds like your company, then it might be time to start putting out some employment ads and interviewing new people to hire.
 When a new person comes on board, the rest of your team will be very grateful.

 You’ll start to find that the productivity and motivation in your office go up significantly.
 Your team won’t feel overloaded and stressed with work, so they will be able to complete all of their tasks within the set deadline confidently.

 Did you know that there are tons of factors that can make your workplace a bad environment and can hurt your productivity and motivation?
 Noise, air quality, light levels, and even the temperature in the work space are huge factors on how productive you are in a day.